-(4) Persons convicted for offenses involving dishonesty, breach of trust or violation of banking laws but whose conviction has not yet become final and executory;

-(5) Directors, trustees and officers of closed institutions under the supervisory and regulatory powers of the Bangko Sentral pending their clearance by the Monetary Board;

-(6) Directors and trustees disqualified for failure to observe/discharge their duties and responsibilities prescribed under existing regulations.
-This disqualification applies until the lapse of the specific period of disqualification or upon approval by the Monetary Board on recommendation by the appropriate department of the SES of such directorsí election/re-election;

-(7) Persons dismissed from employment for cause.
-This disqualification shall be in effect until they have cleared themselves of involvement in the alleged irregularity or upon clearance, on their request, from the Monetary Board after showing good and justifiable reasons, or after the lapse of five (5) years from the time they were officially advised by the appropriate department of the SES of their disqualification;

-(8) Those under preventive suspension; and

-(9) Persons with derogatory records with the NBI, court, police, Interpol and monetary authority (central bank) of other countries (for foreign directors and officers) involving violation of any law, rule or regulation of the Government or any of its instrumentalities adversely affecting the integrity and/or ability to discharge the duties of a director/trustee/officer.
+- (4) Persons convicted for offenses involving dishonesty, breach of trust or violation of banking laws but whose conviction has not yet become final and executory; - (5) Directors, trustees and officers of closed institutions under the supervisory and regulatory powers of the Bangko Sentral pending their clearance by the Monetary Board; - (6) Directors and trustees disqualified for failure to observe/discharge their duties and responsibilities prescribed under existing regulations.
+This disqualification applies until the lapse of the specific period of disqualification or upon approval by the Monetary Board on recommendation by the appropriate department of the SES of such directors' election/re-election; - (7) Persons dismissed from employment for cause.
+This disqualification shall be in effect until they have cleared themselves of involvement in the alleged irregularity or upon clearance, on their request, from the Monetary Board after showing good and justifiable reasons, or after the lapse of five (5) years from the time they were officially advised by the appropriate department of the SES of their disqualification; - (8) Those under preventive suspension; and - (9) Persons with derogatory records with the NBI, court, police, Interpol and monetary authority (central bank) of other countries (for foreign directors and officers) involving violation of any law, rule or regulation of the Government or any of its instrumentalities adversely affecting the integrity and/or ability to discharge the duties of a director/trustee/officer.
 This disqualification applies until they have cleared themselves of involvement in the alleged irregularity.

-N Regulations Manual of Regulations for Non-Bank Financial Institutions Page 10 ß 4143N.2 Persons disqualified to become officers a.
-The disqualifications for directors mentioned in Subsec.
-4143N.1 shall likewise apply to officers, except those stated in Item $i b(2)\hat{i}$ .
+§ 4143N.2 Persons disqualified to become officers

+a.
+The disqualifications for directors

+mentioned in Subsec.
+4143N.1 shall likewise apply to officers, except those stated in Item "b(2)".